-Seeing your baby grow and achieve all of his milestones can be very exciting!
-But the moment you see your little one start crawling you know that the real fun has begun!
+Seeing your baby grow and achieve all of their milestones can be very exciting!
+But the moment you see your little one start crawling you’ll know that the real fun has begun!
 As you experience all of this excitement, some questions may come up!

-Here are our answers to FAQ about crawling:
+Here are our answers to the FAQ about crawling

 When should my baby start crawling?

-Typically babies crawl at around eight to ten months, but at around six months most babies start trying to move around.
-As they figure out how to do that arm-leg-arm-leg crawling movement, they sometimes go backward first and then learn how to crawl forward.
+Typically babies crawl at around seven to nine months, but at around six months most babies start trying to move around.
+As they figure out how to do that arm-leg-arm-leg movement, they sometimes go backward first and then learn how to crawl forward.

 It’s important to remember that all babies are unique and will develop skills at different rates, some more quickly than others.
-(Note: If your baby is premature he will probably take longer than other babies to start crawling.)
+(Note: If your baby is premature they will probably take longer than other babies).

-Is it alright if my baby crawls differently from other babies?
+Is it alright if my baby crawls differently than other babies?

-Actually, experts say there is no “right” way to crawl, the process of learning to crawl differs from one baby to another.
-Just remember, your little one will find his unique way to do it and the important part is that he is able to move around and explore his surroundings.
+Experts say there is no “right” way to crawl, the process of learning to crawl differs from one baby to another.
+Just remember, your little one will find their unique way to do it and the important part is that they can move around and explore their surroundings.

-Here are four different crawling styles that your baby may experiment with:
+Here are six different crawling styles that your baby may experiment with:

-- “The classic” crawl – your baby moves one arm and the opposite knee forward at the same time.
+- Classic crawl – Your baby moves one arm and the opposite knee forward at the same time.

-- “The crab” crawl – just like at the beach, the crab bends one knee and extends the opposite leg to scoot forward.
+- Crab crawl – Just like at the beach, the crab bends one knee and extends the opposite leg to scoot forward.

-- “The belly” crawl – your baby moves his body forward while dragging his belly against the floor.
+- Belly crawl – Your baby moves their body forward while dragging their belly against the floor.

 My baby hasn’t started crawling.
 Should I be worried about it?